 Please log into the Vintage Books site by entering your email address and password below.

-Adam Thirlwell was born in London in 1978.
-He is the author of two novels, Politics and The Escape; a novella, Kapow!; and a project with international novels that includes an essay-book – which won a Somerset Maugham Award – and a compendium of translations edited ...
+Adam Thirlwell is the author of two novels, Politics and The Escape; a novella, Kapow!; and a project including an essay-book – which won a Somerset Maugham Award – and a compendium of translations edited ...